UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How to Check Your Gas Meter for a Leak

 While you are outside recording your monthly usage, it is the perfect opportunity to perform a quick visual and auditory safety inspection.
-Knowing how to check gas meter for leak issues can prevent catastrophic property damage and protect your family from severe safety hazards.
+Knowing how to check your gas meter for a leak can prevent catastrophic property damage and protect your family from severe safety hazards.

 Look out for these physical warning signs during your routine inspection: